Age Limits, What to Take And More

 Gorilla and Chimp Trekking Age Limits

-The age limit for both gorilla and chimp trekking is 15 years and the authorities are very strict on this, kindly make sure all children are 15 or older in order to avoid any sad incidents like children being refused to track!
+The age limit for gorilla trekking is 15 and for chimp trekking it is 12 years and the authorities are very strict on this, kindly make sure all children are therefore old enough to join in the activities order to avoid any sad incidents like children being refused to go on the trek!

 Gorilla and Chimpanzee Trekking Health Requirements